Auseawesome/naturalnecessity/README.md

-# Natural Philosophy
+# Natural Necessity

-Natural Philosophy is a mod that aims to transform and rejuvenate how Minecraft biomes are decorated.
+Natural Necessity is a mod that aims to transform and rejuvenate how Minecraft biomes are decorated.
 It takes new blocks only used in a few biomes and new concepts in generation since old biomes such as forests were designed and applies them to all biomes in the game, putting variety and life into Minecraft's biomes.

-Natural Philosophy is designed with the goal of not using modded features (added blocks, new biomes) to paper over the issues of the Vanilla biomes and the Vanilla generation paradigm, while also not shying away from using modded features while appropriate.
+Natural Necessity is designed with the goal of not using modded features (added blocks, new biomes) to paper over the issues of the Vanilla biomes and the Vanilla generation paradigm, while also not shying away from using modded features while appropriate.
 Natural Philosoph tries to avoid both Biomes o' Plenty and its several kinds of very similar, differently-colored plains biomes and Terralith, with its hidden campfires to produce smoke in its generation paradigms.

 ## Important Notes

-Natural Philosophy does not change modded biomes and has no plans to change modded biomes at this time.
+Natural Necessity does not change modded biomes and has no plans to change modded biomes at this time.
 This is in part due to the amount of work and customization that needs to go into a singular biome, and how most mods do not add enough decorations to sufficiently differentiate their biomes from Minecraft biomes.

-Natural Philosophy also replaces many Vanilla generation objects with its own, more organized counterparts.
+Natural Necessity also replaces many Vanilla generation objects with its own, more organized counterparts.
 Mods that modify things such as Vanilla's `minecraft:patch_taiga_grass` or similar may not be supported.

 Mods which do minimal overhauls of Vanilla biomes are considered to be 'extraneous' or 'actively detrimental' and are listed below, after the suggested mods heading.
-These are _not_ suggested for use with Natural Philosophy.
+These are _not_ suggested for use with Natural Necessity.

 ## Suggested Mods

 [Tectonic](https://modrinth.com/datapack/tectonic) is one of the most gorgeous terrain generators for current versions.
 [Better Biome Reblend](https://modrinth.com/mod/bbrb) smooths out the sharp biome & water color transitions Vanilla has.
-[Project: Vibrant Journeys](https://modrinth.com/mod/project-vibrant-journeys) adds decorations out of scope for Natural Philosophy.

 ### Important Information for Project: Vibrant Journeys

-Natural Philosophy has many features which overlap heavily with that of Project: Vibrant Journeys.
+Natural Necessity has many features which overlap heavily with that of Project: Vibrant Journeys.
 It is suggested to disable the following P:VJ features for best compatibility between the two mods.

  - Sea Oats, `enableSeaOats`
  - Cattails `enableCattails`